 There is no standard answer to this.
 A purchase offer will have a “life” that can typically vary from 12 hours to 3 or 4 days depending on various circumstances.
 A shorter life is recommended if the home that you are looking to buy is newly listed with multiple offers waiting.
-A more extended life, such as a few days, is recommended and/or necessary if the home that you are looking to buy has been on the market for quite some time and the seller is not locally available.
+A more extended experience, such as a few days, is recommended and necessary if the home that you are looking to buy has been on the market for quite some time and the seller is not locally available.

 What if my offer is rejected?

 There are four possible responses when a purchase offer is submitted to the seller: accepted offer, counter offer, rejected an offer, and an offer that is not responded to.
 In the case of a rejected offer where the seller says no and doesn’t counter, you have every right to place another offer.
 It is uncommon to see an offer that is rejected or not responded to, unless the offer may is so low that it might have offended the seller.
 In any case, there is no harm in making another offer if your initial offer is rejected.

 What is the next step after the offer is accepted?